Diagnosing weakly first-order phase transitions by coupling to order parameters: Acknowledgements

-We thank F.~Alet, T.C.~Lang, A.~Nahum, S.~Rychkov for valuable feedback on an earlier version of the manuscript.
-JD thanks M.S.~Block for correspondence about the rectangular $J$-$Q$ model.
 AAE and AML acknowledge support by the Austrian Science Fund (FWF) through Grant No.~I~4548.
 JD acknowledges funding from the Spanish MCI/AEI/FEDER through grant PGC2018-101988-B-C21.
 The computational results presented have been achieved in part using the Vienna Scientific Cluster (VSC) and the LEO HPC infrastructure of the University of Innsbruck.
 Additional QMC simulations were performed using the facilities of the Scientific IT and Application Support Center of EPFL on the FIDIS cluster.